Read more about:

 For more details, please read the course description in UCPH's course database

-The application form is now open and the deadline is 1 April 23:59 (CEST).
+The deadline is extended to 1 May 23:59 (CEST).

 You apply through the online form below.
 Please note, that we do not accept late applications.